 How to copyright assets

-This article aims to walk you through how to copyright content as well as the importance of copyright.
+This article aims to walk you through how to copyright content and the importance of Copyright.

 It is a proof of ownership that allows you to deal with anyone attempting to copy your hard work.
-By removing the worry related to losing your intellectual property, it becomes much easier for you to be creative.
+Removing the worry related to losing your intellectual property makes it much easier for you to be creative.

 By owning the copyright, you may use, reproduce and sell that content.
 Additionally, anyone who wishes to use your content must seek your permission and share profits.
 In most countries, your copyright will last for the author’s life plus 70 years.

-So, now that we have identified copyrights, let’s learn about how to copyright content by registering it with the relevant bodies.
+So, now that we have identified copyrights let’s learn how to copyright content by registering it with the relevant bodies.

 How to copyright assets process infographic